Towards Automated Knowledge Transfer in Evolutionary Multitasking via Large Language Models: Conclusion

 \section{Conclusion}

-In this study, we have developed the LLM-assisted optimization framework (LLMOF) to autonomously generate effective and efficient Knowledge Transfer Models (KTMs) for various Evolutionary Multi-task Optimization (EMTO) scenarios.
-Our proposed approach leverages the capabilities of large language models to minimize the need for substantial expert knowledge and human intervention.
-Additionally, LLMOF facilitates the development of innovative transfer models while considering multiple design principles, such as transfer performance and computational cost.
-Comprehensive empirical studies on the 50-task EMTO benchmarks demonstrated that the KTMs generated by LLMOF outperform existing knowledge transfer methods in terms of both efficiency and effectiveness.
-The results highlight significant improvements in normalized fitness values and running times, showcasing the robustness and adaptability of the proposed framework.
+In this study, we have proposed an LLM-assisted method, namely SKTD, to generate effective KTMs for diverse EMTO scenarios autonomously, addressing the limitations of manually designed KTMs that require substantial expertise and exhibit limited adaptability.
+By utilizing LLM-based operators, SKTD is able to generate high-quality KTMs that enhance the optimization process while minimizing the need for substantial expert knowledge and human intervention.
+By leveraging the design knowledge acquired during the search process, SKTD can further improve the performance of KTM generation.
+Comprehensive empirical studies across EMTO scenarios with varying degrees of similarity demonstrate that the proposed SKTD algorithm outperforms both the state-of-the-art program search method and existing manually designed KTMs.

-The findings of this research pave the way for autonomous exploration and development of knowledge transfer models in the field of EMTO.
-For future work, we aim to extend the applicability of LLMOF to a broader range of EMTO problems and explore the integration of additional advanced techniques to enhance optimization performance.
-Furthermore, we would also like to investigate the potential of our framework in real-world EMTO applications, ensuring its versatility and effectiveness across diverse optimization scenarios.
+The findings of this research pave the way for autonomous knowledge transfer design in evolutionary multitasking.
+In the future, we would like to extend the applicability of the SKTD algorithm to a broader range of EMTO problems and investigate the integration of additional advanced techniques to further enhance the LLM's effectiveness in KTM generation.
+Furthermore, we plan to evaluate the potential of our algorithm in real-world EMTO applications, ensuring its versatility and effectiveness across diverse optimization scenarios.